harmonyburke/my-portfolio/README.md

 This webpage features links to call me, email me, find me on linkedin, or view my github for more information.

+## Credits
+I used a free image as a placeholder for my empty links. "https://classroomclipart.com/image/vector-clipart/potted-succulent-plant-with-a-pink-flower-57125.html"